Agriculture of tomorrow: what is agro-ecology?

 Agro-ecology in its current definition therefore aims to rely on the natural functioning of ecosystems to produce:

 Placing agronomy at the centre of its production system, with the soil, the carbon cycle and biomass production as essential elements to put biological equilibrium back in motion at the plot level.agronomy put back at the centre: optimisation of the carbon cycle at the plot level, the life of the soil, the base of the food chain, increases resulting in an improvement in biodiversity within the plots themselves.

 - Work on the plot’s ecosystem to go even further: take into account the surrounding agroecological structures (hedges, grass strips, ditches), know their function and utility, link them together and even create new ones with the implementation of complementary agroforestry or hedge management methods.

-- But at the base, a mutual listening between the farmer and the agronomist who build together the new practices starting from the respect of the functioning of the living (we come back to the notion of carbon) It thus makes it possible to combine practical experience and scientific studies (physical, chemical and biological) in a complementary and indispensable way.
+- But at the root of it all is mutual listening between the farmer and the agronomist, who together build new practices based on respect for the functioning of living organisms (we come back to the notion of carbon).
+It thus allows practical experience to be combined with scientific studies (physical, chemical and biological) in a complementary and indispensable way.

 Objectives and aims of agroecology, developed by the CDA :

 Agroecology therefore tends to recreate links with existing systems.
 The first objective is therefore to support farmers in transforming their production methods in order to limit the use of external inputs as much as possible.

 Agroecology must make it possible to forget the uniformity of production methods and make room for the knowledge of farmers:the main connoisseurs and observers of ecosystems.

 Finally, the main challenge is for these methods to be integrated into agricultural production objectives for “tomorrow’s agriculture“: in order to be reliable, agro-ecology must work on a small as well as on a large scale and must make it possible to improve the productivity and profitability of the farm.